 Breaking into comics is a real challenge for creators, particularly writers.
 Every year, I host panels at New York Comicon where I ask comic and book editors to offer advice about breaking in.
-Just about every comix editor wants the same thing from aspiring artists, which is sequential comic book work.
+Just about every comix editor wants the same thing from aspiring artists: sequential comic book work samples.
 You need to submit more than pinups and sketches.
 Nothing proves that you can make comics like making actual sequential comics.

 If you’re interested in breaking into Marvel Comics, check out this interview I did with Joe Quesada, chief creative officer at Marvel.

 Join our message boards and participate in our 8-Page Challenge.
 Our 8-Page Challenge #2 has started.
 Check out the educational videos on our Comic Book School YouTube Channel.
 We talk about the craft and business of making comics, including breaking into the business as a creator.